 Eligible dependents of a member may participate in the same health plan as the member.
 For this reason, members wishing to add a dependent that is not enrolled in Medicare Parts A and B must disenroll from the Medicare Advantage plan in which they are enrolled and, instead, enroll in one of the non-Medicare Advantage health plans under the Teachers' Retirement Insurance Program (TRIP).
 If adding a non-Medicare dependent outside the annual fall Open Enrollment Period, the member must have a qualifying change in status event and must request the addition within 30 days of the event occurring.
-An enrollment/change form from the Teachers' Retirement System (TRS) must be completed and submitted to your retirement system along with the required eligibility documentation within the allotted time frame.
+You must notify MyBenefits Service Center (MBSC) of your qualifying-change-in-status event by going online at MyBenefits.illinois.gov, or by calling 844-251-1777 M-F, 8:00 AM - 6:00 PM CT.
+You will be required to provide eligibility documentation within the allotted time frame.

 Documentation requirements must be met in order for the dependent to be added to and/or remain on the coverage.
 Dependent in certain categories must certify eligibility each year.
 Eligible dependents of the member include: